mpollmeier/mpollmeier.github.io/_posts/2014-05-17-elasticsearch-case-study.markdown

 =======================
 <a href="http://www.elasticsearch.org/downloads/">Download</a> elasticsearch and start it with _bin/elasticsearch_

-The spray-client code to setup the index, members and transactions.
+The spray-client code to setup the index, members and books.
 The full repo is on <a href="https://github.com/mpollmeier/elasticsearch-sprayclient">github</a> if you wanna play yourself.

 ```scala
 package spray